castelao/NREL-pypackage-template/README.md

 #### uv

-If you already have `uv` installed, you can install `copier` with the following command:
+If you prefer using [uv](https://docs.astral.sh/uv/#tool-management), you can install `copier` with the following command:

 ```bash
 uv tool install copier
 ```

+Note: If you use `poetry`, you might want to consider moving to `uv`.

 #### pipx